plone/training/docs/mastering-plone/dexterity_2_talk.md

 Adding a talk in the frontend
 ```

 - Test the type by adding a talk.
-Add some values in the fields, save it, look at the view and edit it again.
+Add some values in the fields, save it, look at the view, and edit it again.
 - Compare all the fields you see to the code in the schema.
 - You can also make changes in the schema.
-After restarting the backend these changes are effective immediately.
+After restarting the backend, these changes are effective immediately.
-- Find the tool `portal_types` in the ZMI http://localhost:8080/manage.
+- Find the tool `portal_types` in the ZMI: <http://localhost:8080/manage>.
   Look at the FTI for type `talk` and inspect the configuration taken from the FTI.
   You can make changes to the FTI here.
-- A part of the configuration is also available in Plone control panels (SITE SETUP).
+- A part of the configuration is also available in Site Setup.
-  For example the content types control panel `http://localhost:3000/controlpanel/dexterity-types` allows to add behaviors to content types.
+  For example the [Content Types control panel](http://localhost:3000/controlpanel/dexterity-types) allows to add behaviors to content types.
-  Please be aware that these changes are done on your site instance.
+  Please be aware that these changes are done in your site database, but not on the filesystem.
-  You can use the browser UI, but it's the add-on package where you configure your content types.
+  You can use the browser UI, but then the configuration can get out of sync with your filesystem add-on package.

 The field values of your talk instance are listed.
 In one of the next chapters we will create a custom view for the new type.